Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 Although originally only available in the United States, Netflix has rapidly expanded to other countries over the last 10 years.

-The service is now available in most regions around the world, excepting China, Crimea, North Korea, and Syria.
+The service is now available in most regions around the world, except for China, Crimea, North Korea, and Syria.
 (However, there is a way to access American Netflix while in China.)

 While Netflix is available around the world, movie and TV show availability varies wildly around the globe.
 The shows and movies you enjoy in the U.S. might not be available in the U.K., French Guiana, or even across the border in Canada.